flashlight/flashlight/README.md

 </details>

-## Building and Installation
+## Building and Installing

 Flashlight can be broken down into several components as [described above](https://github.com/facebookresearch/flashlight#project-layout).
-These components depend on one another: applications (`apps`) depend on the core deep learning library (`fl`) standalone libraries (`lib`), and extensions (`ext`).
-These are automatically resolved when building Flashlight.
+These components depend on one another: applications (`apps`) depend on the core deep learning library (`fl`), standalone libraries (`lib`), and extensions (`ext`).
+These dependencies are automatically resolved when building Flashlight.

 ### Requirements
 At minimum, compilation requires:
 - A C++ compiler with good C++14 support (e.g. gcc/g++ >= 5)
 - [CMake](https://cmake.org/) -- version 3.10 or later, and ``make``
-- A Unix-ish operating system.
-We're currently exploring experimental support on Windows.
+- A Linux-based operating system.

 See the [full build requirements](https://github.com/facebookresearch/flashlight/blob/master/README.md#build-options) for more details if [building from source](https://github.com/jacobkahn/facebookresearch/flashlight/blob/master/README.md#building-from-source).